 The third row on a 30-button C/G concertina features various other accidentals which enable the player to play in virtually any key.
 In other words, a standard 30 button concertina in the key of C/G is practically fully chromatic.

 See our concertina fingering chart below for more details.

 Who invented the concertina?

-The first concertina was invented by English scientist and inventor, Charles Wheatstone in 1829.
-Gradually, due to its prestige and sweet sound, concertina players were to be found in fashionable drawing rooms all over England.
+Charles Wheatstone, an English scientist and inventor, invented the first concertina in 1829.
+Gradually, due to its prestige and sweet sound, you could find concertina players in fashionable drawing rooms all over England.

 How does a concertina work?

 Simply put, a concertina is a free-reed musical instrument, like the accordion and the harmonica.
 It consists of bellows that expand and contract, with buttons (or keys) on both ends, which push air through the reeds to make a note.

 A concertina is a bellows-driven, free-reed instrument, like the piano accordion and the button accordion.
 It features expanding and contracting bellows, a reed pan, an action pan, and buttons on each end.